Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/exporting.md

 ## Animation

 The FBX Exporter exports Legacy and Generic Animation from Animation and Animator components, or from a Timeline clip.

-In addition, it also exports the following animated attributes:
+In addition, the FBX Exporter exports the following animated attributes:

 - Transforms
 - Lights: